harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ---
 The majority of sounds in most languages are *pulmonic egressive sounds* - which is our main focus.
 From here on, when I mention consonants/vowels, I'm referring to pulmonic consonants/vowels.
-- #definition [Pulmonic Egressive Sounds](https://en.wikipedia.org/wiki/Egressive_sound#Pulmonic_egressive) : Sounds produced through the mouth (or nose) using the air stream created by the lungs, ribs, and diaphragm.
+- #define [Pulmonic Egressive Sounds](https://en.wikipedia.org/wiki/Egressive_sound#Pulmonic_egressive) : Sounds produced through the mouth (or nose) using the air stream created by the lungs, ribs, and diaphragm.

 ### Consonants

-#definition A [Consonant](https://en.wikipedia.org/wiki/Consonant) is a speech sound that is articulated with complete or partial closure of the vocal tract.
+#define A [Consonant](https://en.wikipedia.org/wiki/Consonant) is a speech sound that is articulated with complete or partial closure of the vocal tract.

 IPA categorizes consonants based on three primary, articulatory features :
 - [Place of articulation](https://en.wikipedia.org/wiki/Place_of_articulation)